 Wind turbines have been shown to pose a threat to Norwegian white-tailed eagles.
 To avoid mortality of eagles caused by wind turbines, it is important to carry out proper environmental impact assessments before building of windfarms, to avoid the most important breeding areas, feeding areas and roosting areas.
-Temporary down of wind turbines at sites where eagles are especially vulnerable during certain periods of the year should be considered.
+At identified sites and when eagles are especially vulnerable during certain periods of the year, temporarily closing down of wind turbines should be considered.